FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 The current replicas is 0 as there is no load on the server.

->📷 Take a screenshot of your Horizontal Pod Autoscaler and save it as a .jpg or .png with the filename `hpa.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of your Horizontal Pod Autoscaler and save it as **hpa.png**.

 3. Open another new terminal and enter the below command to generate load on the app to observe the autoscaling (Please ensure your port-forward command is running.
 In case you have stopped your application, please run the port-forward command to re-run the application at port 3000.)